CREATING A STANDARD OF CARE FOR PEDIATRIC BRAIN TUMORS – FOR THE FIRST TIME

-The Defeat Pediatric Brain Tumors Research Collaborative is a powerful, unique global research and drug discovery program which aims to improve clinical outcomes for pediatric brain tumor patients and enable the development of the first-ever standard of care for treating pediatric high-grade gliomas – the most lethal of pediatric cancers.
-The program infrastructure, researchers, and four interrelated “cores” that make up the program are immediately ready for deployment.
-All we need is funding.
+Defeat Pediatric Brain Tumors is a powerful, unique global research and drug discovery program which aims to improve clinical outcomes for pediatric brain tumor patients and enable the development of the first-ever standard of care for treating pediatric high-grade gliomas – the most lethal of pediatric cancers.
+The program infrastructure, researchers, and four inter-related “cores” that make up the program have been deployed and are in research mode.

-Catalyze the process of discovery to build off of new advances in genetic sequencing and expression
+- Discovery Core (Molecular Diagnostics and Target Discovery): Catalyze the process of discovery to build off of new advances in genetic sequencing and expression.

-Pediatric brain tumors are the leading cause of cancer-related death among children 14 and under, and are the second leading cause among all youth under 19 years old.
+Pediatric brain tumors are the leading cause of cancer-related death among children and young adults ages 19 and younger, surpassing leukemia.
 Over the past decades, little progress has been made in the treatment of pediatric brain tumors, while tremendous advances have been made across the rest of the pediatric cancer spectrum, as new discoveries in the lab have led to new treatments in the field that have significantly improved survival.

 For example, the most common form of childhood cancer, acute lymphoblastic leukemia, was generally diagnosed as fatal 50 years ago; today, cure rates for the disease reach close to ninety percent.